tquadrat/tquadrat.github.io/stuff/TexStuff.md

 commentstyle=\color[gray]{.2}\bfseries,
                                   % The style for the comments if different
                                   % from the basic style
-keywordstyle=\color[gray]{.2},    % The style for the keywords of the selected
+identifierstyle=,                 % The style for identifiers stringstsyle=,                    % The style for String constants keywordstyle=\color[gray]{.2},    % The style for the keywords of the selected
                                   % programming language if different from the
                                   % basic style
+showstringspaces=true,            % A special character is displayed for the
+                                  % blanks in a String

 frame=single,                     % The listing should be surrounded by a frame framerule=0.2pt,                  % The width of that frame